 - Progress reports on adapting and preparing for climate change

 In addition, Ministers can request CCC advice on specific issues and topics.
 The CCC also produces reports on specific sectors such as land use, coastal change and the decarbonisation of UK housing, and on key technologies such as hydrogen.
 Conclusions, analysis and underlying data are all available in the publications section of this website.

 Advice on reducing the UK’s emissions

 We assess the latest greenhouse gas emissions data to judge whether the UK is on course to meet its carbon budgets.
 We report progress to the UK Parliament and Parliaments in Scotland and Wales annually, and to Northern Ireland on request.

 Advice on adapting to climate change

-The Adaptation Committee of the Committee on Climate Change has two key statutory roles – to give advice to Government on climate risks and opportunities for the UK, and to evaluate progress towards delivering the Government’s National Adaptation Programme (England only).
+The Adaptation Committee of the Climate Change Committee has two key statutory roles – to give advice to Government on climate risks and opportunities for the UK, and to evaluate progress towards delivering the Government’s National Adaptation Programme (England only).